NasosG/Monopoly-CS-WPF/README.md

 - A player CANNOT build a hotel when he/she has already purchased 4 houses in that property.
 This feauture was not implementes not because of it complexity but because it may give an advantage to the player who firsts builds more hotels and we don't want that in that version.
-- Of course there are many versions of monopoly and more rules may not have been implemented
+- Of course there are many versions of monopoly and more rules may not have been implemented.

 ## Copyright and License